 Our advisers provide practical information on a range of debt solutions and guidance on how to begin to tackle your debt.
 There are tools to help with understanding and planning your finances, and help is also available from MABS by phone, online and in person.

-MABS offers free, supportive, non-judgmental budgeting and debt advice, and you can be confident that our advice is always based on what’s best for you.
+MABS offers free, supportive, non-judgmental budgeting and debt advice.
+You can be confident that our advice is always based on what’s best for you.

 Check your level of debt

-Try to confirm the level of debt that you have.
+Firstly, confirm the level of debt that you have.
 You could do this by checking or requesting loan or credit card statements.

 Gather them up, take a moment when you feel ready and open them.

-Once you’ve opened the letters and emails and have a better idea of your level of debt, don’t panic.
+Once you’ve opened the letters and emails and have a better idea of your level of debt, you have completed the first step.
 You’re making great progress.
 The next step could be to decide what are priority debts and secondary debts.
 Priority debts include rent or mortgage payments, food, light, heat, and medical costs.

 A good way of establishing how much debt is in your name is to check your CCR Central Credit Report.
 This can be done online and for free, and this can be done once a year with no cost: Apply for your credit report and other rights.